spiffe/spire-tutorials/k8s/envoy-x509/README.md

 [frontend-2-view]: images/frontend-2_view.png "Frontend-2 view"

-## Update the TLS Configuration so only one Frontend Can Access the Backend
+## Update the TLS Configuration So Only One Frontend Can Access the Backend

-Envoy configuration for the `backend` service uses the TLS configuration to filter incoming connections by validating the `subject alt names` of the certificate presented on the TLS connection.
-For SVIDs, the SAN field of the certificate is set with the SPIFFE ID associated to the service so by listing the SPIFFE IDs we indicates to Envoy which services can establish a connection.
+The Envoy configuration for the `backend` service uses the TLS configuration to filter incoming connections by validating the Subject Alternative Name (SAN) of the certificate presented on the TLS connection.
+For SVIDs, the SAN field of the certificate is set with the SPIFFE ID associated with the service.
+So by specifying the SPIFFE IDs in the `match_subject_alt_names` filter we indicate to Envoy which services can establish a connection.
 Let's now update the Envoy configuration for the `backend` service to allow requests from the `frontend` service only.
 This is achieved by removing the SPIFFE ID of the `frontend-2` service from the `combined_validation_context` section at the [Envoy configuration](k8s/backend/config/envoy.yaml#L49).
 The updated configuration looks like this:

 ```console